stouch/docs/docker/docker.md

 The uploads directory lives in `/var/directus/public/uploads`.
 You can mount it to keep your uploads safe.

 ::: tip S3 Storage
-To make your installation truly cloud-native, we strongly recommend using a [S3-compatible server for storage](/docker/environment#storage).
-This makes file storage more reliable in case you're using a cloud solution and it's easier to manage.
+To make your installation truly cloud-native, we highly recommend using a [S3-compatible server for storage](/docker/environment#storage).
 :::

 ## Examples